Can you use a menstrual cup if you’re a virgin?

 - Use the punch-down fold.
 There are many different ways you can fold your JuJu cup to insert it, but the punch-down fold gives the cup a smaller surface area to insert.
 Your JuJu will also pop open easier when using this fold.

 - Try to relax.
 The more relaxed you are, the easier it will be to insert and remove your JuJu cup.
 Remember, your JuJu cup can’t get lost or stuck inside you.
 Check out our removal tips for all you need to know about removing your JuJu cup.

 - Use lubricant.
-Using a little bit of water based personal lubricant (we recommend this one) on the rim of your JuJu cup will make it easier to slide in.
+Using a little bit of pH balanced, water-based lubricant on the rim of your JuJu cup will make it easier to slide in.

 - Take it slow and be patient with yourself.
 You may not get your JuJu all the way in the first time around, and that’s ok!
 There is no rush.
 You will get the hang of it if you keep trying.

 Above all, remember that you should choose to use menstrual products that you feel comfortable with.
 If you are looking for a more sustainable, eco-friendly alternative for your period but don’t feel comfortable using a JuJu cup, our reusable cloth pads are a great alternative!